masak/alma/spec/06-classes.md

 By default, fields are internal and not accessible for writing outside of the instance in which they are held.
 A `@setter` annotation ensures this access, providing a one-parameter method (of the same name as the field), which returns the value of the parameter.
-The type of both the paramter and the return value of the method is the same as the declared type of the field, if any.
+The type of both the parameter and the return value of the method is the same as the declared type of the field, if any.
 The body of the method assigns the value of the parameter to the field.